-Eindhoven Museum was founded in 2012 after the merger of Historical Open Air Museum Eindhoven and Museum Kempenland Eindhoven.
-The living history of the former Historical Open Air Museum and the valuable collection of Museum Kempenland bring a hundred generations of Eindhovenars to life under the motto: From beginning to E(i)ndhoven.
+In 2012 the Eindhoven Museum arose from the fusion between the Historic Open Air Museum Eindhoven and Museum Kempenland Eindhoven.
+The living history and reconstructions of the former Historic Open Air Museum and the valuable collection of Museum Kempenland bring one hundred generations of Eindhoven inhabitants to life with the motto: From beginning to E(i)ndhoven.

-From 1954 to 1971 the museum was housed at the former Weigh House at the Paradijslaan, then it relocated to the former Courthouse at Stratumseind 32 until 1982.
-From 1983 until 2012 the museum was housed at the Steentjeskerk.
-At the moment the collection of Kempenland is placed in storage.
-The collection was made accesable to the public for the first time in three years with the exposition: 'Her city', about women in the industrial city Eindhoven.
-Again in 2016 Eindhoven Museum will organise a big exposition with the Historical Collection.
+From 1954 until 1971 the museum was located in the Waaggebouw on the Paradijslaan, then in the former district court on the Stratumseind 32 until 1982.
+From 1983 until 2012 the museum was located in the Steentjeskerk.
+The collection of Kempenland is currently in storage.
+In 2015, the museum was visible for the first time in three years with the exhibition “ Haar Stad/Her City” about women in the Industrial City of Eindhoven.

-Read more on our General Terms and Conditions.
+Read more on our Terms and Conditions (document in Dutch).

 Address: Boutenslaan 161B, 5644 TV Eindhoven.

 The objective of the ANBI: